Washington D.C. False Claims Act & Qui Tam Defense

 Can We Switch Attorneys?

 Yes, often times businesses, when they receive notice of an investigation, hand over the case to an in-house counsel or trusted outside corporate counsel.
 After a relatively short period of time, clients may realize that the matter is too specialized and start looking for attorneys with specific experience in defending whistleblower allegations.
-If you or your business is at a point of doubt or simply wants to obtain a second opinion, feel free to call Nick on his cell phone (866-Hire-Nick) for free and confidential assessment to find out what he would do differently to achieve your goals.
+If you or your business is at a point of doubt or simply wants to obtain a second opinion, feel free to call Nick on his cell phone at 888-680-1745 free and confidential assessment to find out what he would do differently to achieve your goals.

 How Much Would It Cost for Nick to Defend Our FCA Case?